Written by Constantine Colin

-As for the accommodation, a Special Siamese Room starts at USD $38/night but currently the hotel offers various discounts for a consecutive-night booking.
+As for the accommodation, check out their Special Siamese Room and currently the hotel offers various discounts for a consecutive-night booking.

-The hotel is located near Phra Khanong BTS station, in the artistic and bustling W District dominated by wonderful little gems waiting for you to be discovered.
+The hotel is located near Phra Khanong BTS station, in the artistic and bustling W District, dominated by wonderful little gems waiting for you to discovered.